-Many owners of Android devices and smartphones ask, “How do I free up space on my Android phone?”
+Many owners of Android devices and smartphones ask, “How do I free up storage on my Android smartphone?”
 The good news is that there are plenty of ways to achieve this goal, some more painful than others.
 Most phone users don’t like to delete data, whether it consists of videos, music, photos, or different kinds of document downloads.
 There’s also the issue of downloaded apps, which can take up excessive amounts of space in your storage.

 Use a Technique that Works

 There are dozens of ways to free up space on your device’s memory.
 Depending on your usage habits, some will work better than others.
 And depending on how much you enjoy listening to music, watching videos, or viewing photos, you’ll no doubt find a way to boost your, android phone or free smartphone’s memory.
 Here are some of the best methods:

 - Ditch Unwanted Apps: Check out your app folder and simply trash anything you no longer need.
 This is probably the quickest way to free up memory on any smartphone.

 - Clear the Cache: Clear your phone’s cache at least once per week to optimize the amount of available memory.